top of page

 • Preliminary inventory of the estate

-The executors and administrators are the estate’s personal representatives and they must take an oath of office stating that they will execute their mandate faithfully.
+The executors and administrators are also known as the estate’s personal representatives and they must take an oath of office stating that they will execute their mandate faithfully.

 What you must carry in the first probate hearing